 Nature journaling and field sketching are excellent activities for travelers.
 Here you will discover how to create your own personal nature journaling practice that you can enjoy anywhere.
-To discover my simple four step process for getting started, read Nature Journaling for Beginners: Art on the Go Starts at Home.
+The most important thing to practice before you start nature journaling and field sketching is simply paying attention.

 Prime your mind to notice nature – the colors, the scents, the specific types of plants.
 Pay attention to the weather, to the little details of the day, such as the shape of a tree’s leaves and the exact color combinations of a blooming flower.
 And remember to jot them down.